 Part III in the Series “How to Build an Email List.”
+This article’s topic is Customer Emails at Checkout.

 Big-box retailers like Kohl’s developed email-gathering programs a decade ago and figured out it’s best to give the discount the same day.
 For Kohl’s that means $5 off at the register regardless of the fact that this process stops the checkout line.